Key Takeaways

 Oklahoma's prohibition isn't absolute.
 Two categories of non-competes can be enforceable, and a third statutory provision permits limited solicitation restrictions:

-When you sell a business, you can agree not to compete with the buyer under 15 O.S. § 218.
-This makes sense — the buyer is paying for the goodwill of the business, and the seller shouldn't be able to immediately undermine that by opening a competing shop next door.
-These non-competes must be limited to the geographic area where the business operated or had substantial customer relationships.
-The duration must also be reasonable.
-Courts scrutinize these agreements to ensure they don't go beyond what's necessary to protect the deal's value.
+When you sell the goodwill of a business, you can agree not to compete with the buyer under 15 O.S. § 218 within the statutory geographic limits and while the buyer or successor carries on a like business there.
+This makes sense — the buyer is paying for the goodwill of the business, and the seller should not be able to immediately undermine that by opening a competing shop next door.
+These agreements still need careful drafting so they track the statute rather than operate as an overbroad restraint.

-Partners can agree, upon dissolution of a partnership, not to compete with the continuing partnership business within a reasonable geographic scope under 15 O.S. § 219.
-Similar restrictions may apply to members of limited liability companies under certain circumstances, depending on the operating agreement and the nature of the departure.
+Partners can agree, upon dissolution of a partnership, not to compete with the continuing partnership business within the statutory geographic limits under 15 O.S. § 219.
+Similar issues can arise in limited liability company disputes, but that analysis depends on the operating agreement, ownership interest, and whether the restraint fits an Oklahoma statutory exception.

 The key distinction: you can work for a competitor; you just can't take your former employer's secrets with you.